Home

 Care of Taro and Octopus Tree

-Care of Taro and Octopus Tree include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Octopus Tree pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Taro and Octopus Tree include pruning, fertilizers, watering etc. Taro pruning is done and Octopus Tree pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Octopus Tree needs Lots of watering and in winter, it needs Average Water.

 Bulb Plants